 The Popeye Spinach Story:

-In the latter half of the 20th century and even today, there is an obsession with spinach for its iron content.
+In the latter half of the 20th century and even today, there autéis an obsession with spinach for its iron content.
 Do you remember your parents saying, “eat your greens” all the time when you were a kid?
-Or watching ‘Popeye the sailor’ flexing his muscles after eating a can of spinach, gaining superhuman strength, and then beating up the goons?
+Do you recall watching ‘Popeye, the sailor’ flexing his muscles after eating a can of spinach, gaining superhuman strength, and then beating up the goons?
 The whole idea of this cartoon was to teach kids that spinach was very high in iron content.
-Well, it turns out that the scientist or research technician who was researching the nutritional value of iron in vegetables placed a decimal on the wrong side of the zero and what was supposed to be 0.8 mg of iron became 8.0 mg, and because of this people, multimedia productions, and companies started raving about the power of spinach from the early ’50s to the late ’70s.
+Well, it turns out that the scientist or research technician researching the nutritional value of iron in vegetables placed a decimal on the wrong side of the zero, and what was supposed to be 0.8 mg of iron became 8.0 mg.
+Because of this, people, multimedia productions, and companies started raving about the power of spinach from the early ’50s to the late ’70s.

 Yes, spinach is high in iron content even without the error, but most of it is not absorbable by the body.
 However, it is rich in carotenoids which the body converts into Vitamin A. It’s time we started appreciating spinach for its wholesome goodness and not just high iron content.